-Tom Schwartz Gives Off ‘Saved By The Bell’ Vibes In New Modeling Photos
+Tom Schwartz Gives Off 'Saved By The Bell' Vibes In New Modeling Photos

 The 38-year-old Bravo star and TomTom partner went back to his modeling roots to pose for a series of photos that he shared on his Instagram page.

-In four new pics shared to his page, Tom was seen dressed in a denim shirt with a cowboy hat as he looked to the side whole wearing oversized red-framed glasses.
+In four new pics shared to his page, Tom was seen dressed in a denim shirt with a cowboy hat as he looked to the side while wearing oversized red-framed glasses.

 In the next pic, he wore a colorful cardigan sweater that looked straight out of the 1980s teen comedy Saved by the Bell.
-His colorful combo also included a striped shirt and jeans and a multi-colored beaded necklace.
+His colorful combo also included a striped shirt, jeans and a multi-colored beaded necklace.

-A third photo featured the Vanderpump Rules star in a dog-printed collared shirt that was buttoned all the way up to the neck and looked like it came out of the Screech’s (played by Dustin Diamond) closet.
-He rocked matching short and bright red sneakers in that shot.
+A third photo featured the Vanderpump Rules star in a dog-printed collared shirt that was buttoned all the way up to the neck and looked like it could have come out of Screech's (played by Dustin Diamond) closet.
+He rocked matching shorts and bright red sneakers for the shot.

 In the final photo, the handsome reality star wore a white short set with a vintage Troll doll print in pastel colors.
 Tom was seen fixing his collar in the playful pic.

 In the caption, Tom noted his gigolo cowboy style and SBTV vibes.
-He also thanked his team for helping him try to get his “groove” back.
-Tom tagged stylist Naomi Zinns, makeup artist Tracy Raffelson and more, as well as photographer Jon Premosch.

-Fans and celebrity friends reacted to the photos, including several Vanderpump Rules co-stars.
+He also thanked his team for helping him try to get his "groove" back.
+Tom tagged stylist Naomi Zinns, makeup artist Tracy Raffelson and photographer Jon Premosch, among others.Fans and celebrity friends reacted to the photos, including several Vanderpump Rules co-stars.

 "SOME NEXT LEVEL GQ SH*T RIGHT HERE," wrote longtime pal Stassi Schroeder.